slaubi/the-fast-track/6.2/en/29-performance.rst

 This installer downloads and installs the Blackfire CLI Tool.

-When done, installs the PHP probe on all available PHP versions:
+When done, install the PHP probe on all available PHP versions:

 .. code-block:: terminal
     :class: ignore